 on what do you spend the funds?

-Whilst we exist and operate independently of the school, all PTA decisions on how our funds are spent must be approved by the school's principal and executive principal.
+Whilst we exist and operate independently of the school, all PTA decisions on how our funds are spent are in tandem with the school administration and measured by need.
+All project spends are approved by the committee.

 what does "suggested donation" mean?